 The Outgoing Longwave Radiation (OLR) balanced against the Incoming Solar Radiation at the top of the Earth's atmosphere, is the fundamental driver of the climate system (Brindley & Bantges, 2016).
 Broadband measurements (integrated across the entire longwave, or entire shortwave bands) have been available for over 40 years, and provide a valuable record.
-However the single integrated measurement effectively smears out competing effects such as increases in OLR due to increases in surface temperatures versus decreases in OLR due to changing CO2,H2O,O3,CH4 Greenhouse Gas (GHG) concentrations (Brindley & Bantges, 2016).
+However the single integrated measurement intertwines competing effects such as increases in OLR due to increases in surface temperatures versus decreases in OLR due to changing CO2,H2O,O3,CH4 concentrations (Brindley & Bantges, 2016).
 Passive microwave and infrared instruments with handfuls of channels have also been flown since the late 1970s for meteorological purposes.
 For example the Microwave Sounding Unit (MSU) and Advanced Microwave Sounding Unit (AMSU) provide global scale records of upper atmospheric temperatures (Mears & Wentz, 2009, 2016).
-Another example is the 20 channel High resolution Infrared Radiation Sounder (see for example (Harries et al., 1998; Shi & Bates, 2011; Menzel et al., 2016)), which provides an 40+ year global observational dataset.
-The advantage of these instruments is their spectrally resolved channels are capable of providing radiance measurements from which one can quantify the effects of individual GHG and surface/air temperature changes.
-Limitations with these observational records include drifts of the orbits or instruments, inter-calibrating the individual instruments contributing to the record (which individually have lifetimes of the order of 5-10 years), and the spectrally wide channels mean the vertical weighting functions are very broad which only allows for limited vertical resolution (typically a few kilometers); the same wide channels also typically include the radiative effects of more than one gas.
-All these serve to constrain climate studies.
-For example the upper tropospheric water vapor sensitivity of the HIRS instruments are typically deep layers between 200-500 mb (see Muller et al. (2016) and references therein), while the water vapor feedback is very sensitive to the H2O changes in the thinner layers extending between the cold dry upper troposphere and lower stratosphere (Muller et al., 2016).
+Another example is the 20 channel High resolution Infrared Radiation Sounder (see for example (Harries et al., 1998; Shi & Bates, 2011; Menzel et al., 2016)), which provides an $\sim 40+$ year global observational dataset.
+The advantage of these instruments is their spectrally resolved channels provide radiance measurements from which one can disentangle and quantify the effects of individual GHG and surface/air temperature changes.
+However these measurements have limitations which constrain climate studies including drifts of the orbits or instruments, as well as the need to inter-calibrate the individual instruments (lifetimes $\sim 5$ -10 years).
+More importantly the spectrally wide channels which include the radiative effects of more than one gas, have broad vertical weighting functions which only allows for limited vertical resolution.
+For example the water vapor feedback is very sensitive to the H2O changes in the thinner layers extending between the cold dry upper troposphere and lower stratosphere (Muller et al., 2016), while the HIRS instrument upper tropospheric water vapor sensitivity is a 200-500 mb thick layer Muller et al. (2016).

-These limitations have largely been mitigated by the new generation of infrared sounders, which have high spectral resolution (superior vertical resolution), are very stable and whose overlapping orbits and long lifetimes allows for continual inter-calibration and monitoring of the stability of these instruments; see for example (Strow et al., 2021).
-The first of the new generation of low noise, high stability hyperspectral sounders is NASA's Atmospheric Infrared Sounder (AIRS).
-The instrument has been in continuous operation since September 2002, making Top of Atmosphere (TOA) radiance observations at a typical 15km (at nadir) horizontal resolution.
+These limitations have largely been mitigated by the new generation of infrared sounders, which have high spectral resolution (superior vertical resolution $\sim 1$ km), are radiometrically very stable ( $\sim 0.002$ K/year or better) and whose overlapping orbits and long lifetimes allows for continual inter-calibration and monitoring of the stability of these instruments; see for example (Strow et al., 2021).
+AIRS is the first of the new generation of low noise, high stability hyperspectral sounders, and has been in almost continuous operation since September 2002, making Top of Atmosphere (TOA) radiance observations at a typical 15km (at nadir) horizontal resolution.
 Follow on instruments with similar characteristics and abilities include the ESA's Infrared Atmospheric Sounding Interferometer (IASI) and NOAA's Cross-track Infrared Sounder (CrIS), operational since June 2007 and March 2012 respectively.
 The latter two already have follow on missions planned till the 2040s, and together these three sounders will provide scientists with a 40 year high quality, near continuous observational dataset for climate studies.